Making The Daniel Project - pt 2

 As the documentary was being developed, over several years it garnered interest from a number of television networks and distributors at various television festivals.
 However, financial support and co-production was offered only if the production company making the documentary (Studio Scotland Ltd) agreed to alterations and additions to the storyline.
 The producers (Stewart & Deborah Menelaws) rejected interference that would change the purpose of the documentary's message.

-At the documentary festival in Sheffield (England) in 2008, CEO Tim Sparke, of Mercury Media International, agreed to acquire and distribute the documentary without interference to the storyline, although disagreements would later arise as the film drew attention from a number of networks who wanted changes made before agreeing to acquire the film.
-While a re-edit would bring greater financial rewards, the producers would not agree to the changes as this would alter its storyline.
-As the film could not get financial support without this interference, the production was personally and fully funded by Stewart and Deborah Menelaws and their media company, Studio Scotland Ltd. There was no outside funding from any other parties.
+Whilst a re-edit would bring greater financial rewards, the producers would not agree to the changes as this would alter its storyline.
+As the film could not get financial support without this interference, the production was fully and personally funded by Stewart and Deborah Menelaws and their media company, Studio Scotland Ltd. There was no external funding from any other parties.

 Who Produced The Daniel Project?

-Stewart and Deborah Menelaws began the ground work for The Daniel Project documentary around 2001 which was finally completed by end of 2010 and was based on their previous work, Cup of Trembling: Countdown to Armageddon (1996).
+Stewart and Deborah Menelaws began the ground work for The Daniel Project documentary around 2001 which was finally completed by the end of 2010 and was based on their previous work, Cup of Trembling - countdown to Armageddon (1996).

 Director / Producer / Camera / Writer / Editor: Stewart Menelaws